 YOUNG: Oh, geez.

-LEE: You know, things like that happen.
+LEE: You know, things like that happened.
 And coming from California, where you have so many Asian-Americans, you know, I never expected that.

-But Eric, who's, you know, more like you, third generation (unintelligible) saying, wow, it's really well-written.
+But Eric, who's, you know, more like you, third-generation, is actually saying, wow, it's really well-written.
 Why can't she write that?
 And Joshua says, you can't write about the Asian experience unless you are Asian.
-In fact, he calls Hemingway and O'Connor racists.
+In fact, he calls Hemingway and O'Connor racist.